Term

 Mission

 A diplomatic representation to an international organization.
-Mission is also used to refer to an embassy.
+Mission is also used to refer to an embassy or consulate.
+Also referred to as a diplomatic post.

 • Term